-Harbour Radiology, North Sydney, opened its door to patients on 11th April 2016, but behind the relatively simple Scandinavian clean lined inspired façade of Harbour Radiology, is many years of work by Vahid, Nick and Adam.
+Harbour Radiology, North Sydney, opened its doors to patients on 11th April 2016, but behind the relatively simple Scandinavian-inspired clean-lined facade of Harbour Radiology, is many years of work by Vahid, Nick and Adam.

 In summary, radiology is nothing more than human pathology seen through differential sound waves, the attenuation and reflection of different tissues exploited by ultrasound, differential x-ray beam absorptions exploited by x-rays, and CT and complicated T1 and T2 relaxation times of different tissues used in MRI imaging, all of which has no meaning unless put into correct clinical context.